rayalan/binary-adages/content/learning-to-learn.md

 But other jumps are more 0 to 1 jumps.
 Effectively running a small or medium team is very different than running a large department.
 Effectively designing a small internal application is very different than designing a company-wide microservice architecture.
 And these jumps are far harder because much of the knowledge comes from doing, and the ability to do often requires being in the right position.

-I've been fortunate to work at a number of smaller understaffed companies where I could drift into this kind of work.
+I've been fortunate to work at a number of smaller, understaffed companies where I could drift into this kind of work.
 For example, I ended up as both architect and project manager on a major initiative when my co-leader (who I had worked with before) saw me taking the lead, thought I was doing great, and decided he had more important work to do.
 So now I can point to that experience and say "I've done that, and I got awards for doing so."
 So while that worked out great for me, it's not an easy way that anyone can demonstrate their capabilities.

 And even in that work, my head knowledge exceeds what I've applied.
 There are industry standards for APIs that I know about but have never done.
 So when some hiring manager goes and writes out a job description wanting architects who have done this practice and that practice and this other practice, I don't exactly have the right experience.

 # Difficulty of what to learn

 At some point, I realized that there's basically an infinite amount to learn and improve.
-I can get better at almost any skill, and there's countless skills that would make me better at what I do.
+I can get better at almost any skill, and there are countless skills that would make me better at what I do.
 The question becomes: Where do I focus my energy?

 * On shoring up my weaknesses?
 * On amplifying my strengths?